 The Swedish Government has supported the Republic of Moldova in its national development and reform agenda for the past twenty years.
 The newly adopted Strategy for Sweden’s reform cooperation with Eastern Europe for 2021–2027 outlines the areas where Sweden will assist the countries in the region to forge closer links with the EU through reforms.

-Read more about the cooperation here.
+Read more about the Development Cooperation - Sweden Abroad.